Skeleton Key (novel): Summary

 Sarov plans to detonate the warhead in the shipyard to make appear as if a submarine exploded.
 With Europe rendered uninhabitable by the resulting nuclear fallout and Russia blamed for the disaster, doctored footage will be released to discredit Kiriyenko, ousting him from power while reverting Russia back to communism under Sarov.
 Sarov will then instigate wars until the entire world is under a communist government and plans for Alex to take over years later.
 When the plane makes a fuel stop in Edinburgh, Alex uses a gadget (a stun grenade disguised as a keyring) (Note: in the original novel, it is a Wayne Rooney keyring.
 It is a Tiger Woods keyring in other publications.) to escape, temporarily incapacitating Sarov and Conrad.
 Alex attempts to call the police but is stopped by George Prescott, a security guard.
 Sarov later recaptures Alex and Conrad kills the guard.
 The plane then lands in Russia, where Sarov reunites with soldiers who fought under him and are all loyal to his goal of worldwide communism.

 At Murmansk, Conrad plants the bomb on a submarine using a crane.
 Alex is handcuffed to a handrail.
-For his betrayal, Sarov attempts to kill himin the explosion.
+For his betrayal, Sarov attempts to kill him in the explosion.
 After Sarov departs for Moscow, Alex sets himself free using his last gadget, explosive chewing gum.
 Alex fights with Conrad, who had decided to defy the general and kill Alex himself.
 The Russian army and navy arrive and initiate a firefight against Sarov's men.
 Despite outmatching Alex, Conrad (who has numerous pieces of metal inside his body following a failed bombing years earlier) is caught by a crane's electromagnet, pulling him with extreme force.
 This breaks his neck.
 Alex takes control of the crane, dropping Conrad's body into the sea and removing the nuclear bomb from the submarine.
 He then removes the detonation card, only to be told to put it back at gunpoint by a Sarov, who now plans to override the bomb, detonating it and killing everyone at the shipyard but nonetheless setting his plan in motion.
 Alex instead throws the card into the ocean and rejects becoming Sarov's son.
 Unable to live with himself anymore, and to avoid being put on trial, Sarov kills himself in front of Alex.